exonum/exonum-doc/src/get-started/java-binding.md

 `Transaction#execute` method describes the operations that are applied to the current storage state when the transaction is executed.
-Exonum passes `Fork` as an argument - a view that allows performing modifying operations.
+Exonum passes `Fork` as an argument – a view that allows performing modifying operations.
 A service schema object can be used to access data collections of this service.

-### Description of the External Service API
+### External Service API

 The external service API is used for the interaction between the service and the external